wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

-WP-Members 3.4.0 is a major update.
+WP-Members 3.4.1 is a minor update.
 Backup prior to upgrading is recommended.
 See changelog for important details.
 Minimum WP version is 4.0.

 == Screenshots ==